 Confounding Variables

-44 (HRT)4546,47 and likely affects sleep through the same pathways as HRT.
-Smoking is known to impact multiple inflammatory markers and CVD risk48, and nicotine dependence appears to impact sleep quality, at least in young adults.49 Sleep medications clearly influence sleep patterns, and many of them have been shown to have anti-inflammatory effects in rodents.50 Although previous studies of this relationship have adjusted for serious chronic conditions,31,32 we chose to consider this variable a potential collider and not adjust for it.
+Analysis of mediation requires consideration of confounders of the exposure-mediator, exposure-outcome, and mediator-outcome relationships.
+While a causal link between sleep duration and CRP has been demonstrated,22 a number of confounders challenge the estimation of a causal parameter for this association from an observational study.
+Short sleep was strongly associated with low physical activity and high BMI in cohorts in the US and UK,44 factors which have well-known associations with increased inflammation.31 Post-menopausal hormone replacement therapy (HRT) improved sleep disorders in a randomized controlled trial,45 and is also associated with higher CRP.46 Hormonal contraceptive use also predicts higher CRP in young women,47 and likely affects sleep through the same pathways as HRT.
+Smoking is known to impact multiple inflammatory markers and CVD risk48, and nicotine dependence appears to impact sleep quality, at least in young adults.49 Sleep medications clearly influence sleep patterns, and many of them have been shown to have anti-inflammatory effects in rodents.50 Age, race/ethnicity, and gender have been shown to impact a wide range of health outcomes are likely important to adjust for in any observational study.
+Although previous studies of this relationship have adjusted for serious chronic conditions,31,32 we chose to consider this variable a potential collider and not adjust for it.
 Final models were adjusted for all variables considered confounders of the SES → CRP and/or sleep → CRP relationships.

-We considered a number of potential confounders of the relationship between sleep and CRP, based on being a potential common cause (or proxy to a common cause) of both sleep and CRP.
-Analyses were adjusted for age (in 5-year categories), sex (male or female), race/ethnicity (non-Hispanic White, non-Hispanic Black, Mexican American, Other Hispanic, and Other Race including Multi-Racial), physical activity (number of times per week exercising enough to sweat or breathe hard), current tobacco use indicated by serum cotinine > 3 ng/mL51, obesity (body mass index (BMI) >= 30 kg/m2, measured in the physical exam), psychosocial stress (number of days in the past 30 when mental health was not good), use of birth control pills or hormone replacement therapy, and use of sleep medications often or almost always (5 or more times per month).
+All final models were adjusted for age (in 5-year categories), sex (male or female), race/ethnicity (non-Hispanic White, non-Hispanic Black, Mexican American, Other Hispanic, and Other Race including Multi-Racial), physical activity (number of times per week exercising enough to sweat or breathe hard), current tobacco use indicated by serum cotinine > 3 ng/mL51, obesity (body mass index (BMI) >= 30 kg/m2, measured in the physical exam), use of birth control pills or hormone replacement therapy, and use of sleep medications often or almost always (5 or more times per month).

 Data Analysis

-We summarized all variables in the overall sample as well as stratified by sleep duration and sleep quality.
+We summarized all variables in the overall sample as well as stratified by sleep duration and sleep quality, and examined associations between all covariates and sleep parameters using chi-square tests.
 All variables are presented as unweighted n, as well as weighted percent for categorical variables, and weighted median [range or interquartile range (IQR)] for continuous variables.
 C-reactive protein is summarized as a geometric mean and log transformed in all analyses.
 We tested crude associations between each of the exposure, mediator, and confounding variables and geometric mean CRP using one-way ANOVA with log-transformed CRP as the response variable.

 Assessment of Mediation